 Next Year You’ll See More Rose Gold Engagement Rings

-colors, the warm tones of rose gold will be a natural fit.
-I foresee a rise in the demand for rose gold engagement rings based on the fashions and furnishings colors that are coming out in 2015.
+I foresee a rise in the demand for rose color engagement rings based on the fashions and furnishings colors that are coming out.

-I wanted people to know about the special needs of rose gold especially from a maintenance standpoint.
+I want people to know about the special needs of rose metal especially from a maintenance standpoint.
 If you are used to yellow gold and white gold jewelry, you are used to leaning on a certain level of sturdiness.

 What Could Happen to my Rose Gold Engagement Ring?